Usage

 transmit delay is the delay between two transmissions of LLDP

-changes such as a hostname.
-This is the value of the tx-inter-
+hostname.
+This is the value of the tx-interval multiplied by

 You can specify an interval value in milliseconds by appending